What Is a Stigmatized Property, And Does My House Qualify As One?

 Depending on your state’s disclosure laws, you may or may not need to disclose other stigmas, such as rumors of ghosts or famous crime sites.

-For example, in Texas, a 1993 amendment to Section 15E of the Texas Real Estate Licensing Act clarified that on-property deaths must be disclosed to future buyers.
-According to the amendment, Texas home sellers don’t need to disclose natural deaths or suicides, but they must disclose if a death in the home was caused by the condition of the property.
+For example, in Texas, on-property deaths must be disclosed to future buyers.
+While home sellers don’t necessarily have to disclose natural deaths or suicides, they must disclose if a death in the home was caused by the condition of the property.
 While murder isn’t specifically mentioned, the language is written in a way that suggests that any murders in the house should be disclosed.

 At the end of the day, it’s in your best interest to disclose any stigmas that you’re aware of, even if the stigma seems harmless.